 Governance Structure

 The operation of our Board of Directors follows the "Rules Governing Procedure for Board of Directors' Meetings" and "Guidelines for Board of Directors Meeting Operations Management."
 The Board holds meetings at least once per quarter, adheres to conflict of interest regulations, and any director with personal interests involved in a board resolution automatically recuses themselves and does not act as a proxy for other directors in voting.
-The average attendance rate of all directors on the Board of Directors in 2023 was 98%, which is above and in compliance with the 85% corporate governance rating metric.
-The Chairman of ECOVE has the primary responsibility of overseeing the executive management to ensure that the company's operations and business execution align with the corporate philosophy.
-The General Manager's primary responsibility is to lead the management team and ensure the overall operations are carried out in accordance with the directives of the Board of Directors.
-The Chairman does not hold the position of General Manager to avoid conflicts between their respective responsibilities.
+The average attendance rate of all directors on the Board of Directors in 2024 was 100%, which is above and in compliance with the 85% corporate governance rating metric.
+The Chairman of ECOVE has the primary responsibility of overseeing the executive management to ensure that the Company's operations and business execution align with the corporate philosophy.
+The President's primary responsibility is to lead the management team and ensure the overall operations are carried out in accordance with the directives of the Board of Directors.
+The Chairman does not concurrently hold the position of President to avoid conflicts between their respective responsibilities.

-The company appointed the Chinese Corporate Governance Association, an external professional and independent organization, to conduct a performance evaluation of the board of directors at the end of 2021.
-The evaluation results and proposed measures will be presented at the 13th board meeting of the 8th term on March 7, 2022.
-The next performance evaluation will take place at the end of 2024.
-The results of the Board's performance evaluation, as well as subsequent reviews and improvements, will be reported to the Board and disclosed in the annual report and on the Company's website.
+The Company appointed Taiwan Corporate Governance Association, an external professional and independent organization, to conduct a performance evaluation of the Board of Directors at the end of 2024.
+The evaluation results and proposed follow-up measures have been presented at the 13th Board meeting of the 9th term on May 5, 2025.
+The next performance evaluation will take place at the end of 2027.
+The results of the Board's performance evaluation, as well as subsequent reviews andimprovements, will be reported to the Board and disclosed in the annual report and on the Company's website.

 Remuneration Structure for Directors and Managers